Xfinity Mobile, a low-cost cell phone service provider that runs on Verizon’s network, requires that you have Comcast

-One day I was reviewing the FAQ page on Xfinity Mobile’s website and saw that the line access fee is going up to $20, not $10.
+One day I was reviewing the FAQ page on Xfinity Mobile’s website and saw that the line access fee was going up to $20, not $10.

 Here’s an excerpt from that FAQ page:

 If you’ve moved and your new address does not qualify for Xfinity Internet, Xfinity Voice, or Xfinity TV, or you cancel these services for any reason, you will see a $25/mo fee per line on future Xfinity Mobile bills.

 To be clear, this fee is only charged to customers who cancel Xfinity internet service.

 In addition to the line access fee, you can’t add new lines to your account if you’ve discontinued internet service and decide to keep Xfinity Mobile.

 You can buy a new device for a current line, but you must pay for the phone in full.

 Is Xfinity Mobile still a good value for customers who’ve canceled internet service and must pay the line access fee?
 Maybe when it was $10, but not at $20.